sudarshan2401/tp/docs/UserGuide.md

    ````
    Added New Student: John; Id: A0000000Z; Memo:  to the class: CS2103T
    ````
-4. You have successfully added the student into the class `CS2103T`.
+4. You have successfully added the student into the class `CS2103T`. :tada:

 <box type="info">